pulumi/docs/reference/programming-model.md

 The `apply` method accepts a callback which will be passed the value of the `Output` when it is available, and which returns the new value.
 The result of the call to `apply` is a new `Output` whose value is the value returned from the callback, and which includes the dependencies of the original `Output`.
 If the callback itself returns an `Output`, the dependencies of that output are unioned into the dependencies of the returned `Output`.

-> Note: The `Output` itself cannot be used directly in string concatenation or other operations, as it is not itself the value of the output.
-To transform the value of the output (when it becomes available), the `apply` method should be used instead.
+> Note: Several common types of transformations can be done more convienently.
+See (Accessing properties of an Output)[#lifting] for how to access Output value properties simply.
+Also, `Output` itself cannot be used directly in string concatenation as it is not itself the value of the output.
+See (Working with Outputs and strings)[#ouputs-and-strings] for examples of how to more simply work use the two together.
+For cases where these convenience forms are not sufficient, `.apply` is available the most general way to transform one `Output` into another.

-`.apply` is the most general way to transform one `Output` into another.
-However, several common types of transoformations can be done more conveinently.
-See (Accessing properties of an Output)[#lifting] and (Working with Outputs and strings)[#ouputs-and-strings] for examples of this.

 ##### Accessing properties of an Output {#lifting}